hamdiz0/LearningDevOps/docker/docker.md

 ## `create ,stop or remove a container` :

-    - docker run <image name> (run an instance "container" of an image "if the image dosen't exist localy it will be pulled from Docker Hub")
+    - docker run <image name|id> (run an instance "container" of an image "if the image dosen't exist localy it will be pulled from Docker Hub")
     - docker stop <container name|id>
     - docker rm <container name|id> (delete stoped or a running container)
         - docker rm <id1> <id3> <name4> (specifie multiple containers)